NASARace/race-odin/doc/manual/demo.md

-# Building and running the demo application
+# Building and Running the RACE-ODIN Demo

 ### How to install and build prerequisites and components
 If this is the first time you install RACE or RACE-ODIN you have to get a number of prerequisites.
-Eventually just updating and building this repository will be required.
+Eventually it will be sufficient to just update and build the RACE-ODIN project.

-Please note that `race-odin` at this time (04/2022) does require to fetch and locally publish the underlying RACE repository although we do publish binary RACE artifacts on mvnrepository.com and hence RACE will be just a normal managed dependency for `race-odin` once it's ODIN related components have stabilized.
+Please note that RACE-ODIN at this point still requires to fetch and locally publish the underlying RACE repository.
+Once components will have stabilized we will publish binary RACE artifacts on mvnrepository.com and this step can be omitted.

 #### (1) install a recent Java JDK
 This should be a JDK version > 11 (tested with JDK 18), e.g. from [OpenJDK](https://openjdk.java.net/).